 - 540 to 810 women with mild/moderate depressive illness and anxiety

 - 162 women with severe depressive illness

 - 162 women with Post-traumatic stress disorder (PTSD)

 - 11 women with chronic severe mental illness (SMI)

 Relating to risk factors for Perinatal and Infant Mental Health (PIMH):-

 - There were 5,367 live births in Somerset in 2017.
 This includes multiple births so the number of mothers may be lower.

 - The number of annual births is projected to be fairly stable across the next eight years.

-- In 2015/16 there were about 230 households in Somerset containing dependent children or an expectant mother who were eligible for assistance, unintentionally homeless and in priority need.
+- In 2017/18 there were 271 households in Somerset containing dependent children or an expectant mother who were eligible for assistance, unintentionally homeless and in priority need.